-Columbia University Irving Medical Center is located in Washington Heights, a family-oriented neighborhood in northern Manhattan that is steeped in history.
+Columbia University Irving Medical Center is located in Washington Heights, a family-oriented neighborhood in northern Manhattan, a diverse and family-oriented neighborhood that is steeped in history.
 The hospital is easily accessible by several subway lines and is half a mile from the George Washington Bridge.
 New Jersey suburban communities, as well as Westchester and Riverdale in New York are within 15 to 30 minutes away.